reactorynet/reactory-docs/funding/investors.md

 We are open to discussing investment opportunities with interested parties.
 Please contact us at werner.weber@reactory.net to discuss further.
 Please note all IP is owned by Werner Weber.
 Mr. Weber is currently full time employed as Principal Engineer with a fintech organization and Reactory is currently a part-time project.
 Any investments at this stage would be set towards setting up a non-profit organization for the core product IP and setting up a brain trust and engineering council to steer the open source efforts.

 Thank you for considering Reactory as an investment opportunity.

-Sincerely,

-Werner Weber and the Reactory Team

-Regenerate response